ferroklaser/Etch-a-Sketch/README.md

-# Etch-a-Sketch
+# etch-a-sketch
-Etch-a-Sketch for The Odin Project
+etch-a-sketch for The Odin Project